 - That’s how they learn to make their own decisions, be responsible for their own actions and become independent.

-Tagging your kids as misbehaving, less intelligent or any sort of labels builds up negative emotions.
-You are not encouraging them to do better rather countering their self confidence by doing so.
+Tagging your kids as naughty or less intelligent or with other labels builds up negative emotions.
+You are not encouraging them to do better; instead, you are affecting their self confidence (5).

 - If you want them to study, share its benefits with them.
 Without pressurizing, convey gently what you expect from them and why.